99-year-old Calistogan shares her secrets about aging gracefully

 Dooley had a steady boyfriend when she went to the State Teachers College in 1940.

-“I was lucky, I didn’t need to worry about dances or getting to school," she said.
-"My boyfriend was cool, he had a car.
+“I was lucky, I didn’t need to worry about dances or getting to school,” she said.
+“My boyfriend was cool, he had a car.
 But he was kind of like a big brother.
 He was a very good dancer, that’s why I liked him.
-But I didn’t feel like marrying him.
-He wanted to be a lawyer, for one thing.”
+But I didn’t feel like marrying him.”

 When I asked her how she knew her late husband Jess was the one, she waved her hands and exclaimed, “BANG!”